Jodi Huisentruit's apartment

 Having said all of that, his behavior in the immediate aftermath of her disappearance has raised eyebrows.

 After passing a lie detector test, he reportedly told a local news reporter that he was going to celebrate.
-One of Vancise's coworkers also stated that he was acting weird on the morning of Huisentruit's disappearance, and that he said she was "gone".
+One of Vancise's coworkers also claimed that he was acting weird on the morning of Huisentruit's disappearance and that he said she was "gone".

 In 2017, the police obtained a search warrant for GPS data belonging to two of Vancise's old vehicles.
 Although nothing of value was found, it has led to speculation about what the authorities were hoping to find and what reasonable cause they had to convince a judge to approve such a warrant.